HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 Which Employees Qualify for Statutory Holidays in British Columbia

-Are you eligible for Statutory Holidays in British Columbia?
+Are you eligible for the Stat Holidays BC?

 Not all employees will automatically qualify for paid statutory holidays in BC.
-To be eligible, employees must meet certain criteria to qualify for statutory holiday pay, which are set out under the Employment Standards Act, as the following:
+To be eligible, employees must meet certain criteria to qualify for statutory holiday pay, which are set out under the Employment Standards Act, as follows:

 • Be employed for at least 30 calendar days before the statutory holiday.